4rt-Net/Art_AI/README.md

 A flattened fog state representing the current visibility of the map.
 The player's normalized position in the environment.
+The minimap simulation window will show up as black, this is to reduce graphical processing reliance and run the simuatlion headless on primarily CPU.

 🎯 - Reward System: